Xinglab/TEQUILA-seq/README.md

 script arguments:
     -h, --help                                          show this message and exit

-    -i /path/to/input/GTF                               path to GTF file describing structures of two transcript isoforms
+    -i /path/to/input/GTF                               path to GTF file containing transcript-level and exon-level coordinates for two transcript isoforms

     -o /path/to/output/file                             path to output file
 ```